A new platform for documentation and tutorials is launching soon.

-Both image creators and image consumers can benefit from the HCP Packer registry.
-At a high level, here is how the process works for image creators:
+Both image creators and image consumers can benefit from HCP Packer.
+Image creators will:

 Connect to the Registry: Add the